-Classes are held on either Saturday or Sunday, one weekend a month at UNH.
+Classes are held on either Saturday or Sunday, one weekend a month (Human Nutrition) or in the evenings (MS Healthcare Administration).
 Once you successfully complete the internship, you can continue on in the UNH program to earn your master's degree.
 If you choose to complete your degree at another institution, you will need to see if the credits are transferable to their program.

 If you already have a master's degree, you can elect to earn a certificate in an area related to dietetics through UNH.

 Twelve appointments for the new class are made in April of each year.
 Because this internship is a practice-based training program, not only does it prepare you to successfully meet the ACEND Competency Statements for entry-level dietitian nutritionists, it also provides you with the coping skills to successfully meet personal and professional challenges in the real world of today.

 Upon graduation, you can expect to have a competitive advantage in obtaining employment in dietetics and/or completing your master's degree and successfully passing the registration exam.

 The internship is a 50-week program that begins in the week following Labor Day in September and ends in the fourth week of August.
 It is divided into rotations of one to five weeks in length.
 For many interns, the program provides a much-needed transition from the academic world into the working world.
 You will receive hands on training as well as written and/or oral assignments that relate to your experiences.
 This provides you with the opportunity to apply nutrition concepts into everyday practice.